-On a collective basis this sees groups within the community pulling together in the same direction and supporting each other, sharing resources, expertise, and equipment.
-Individually, this sees people looking out for each other, sharing resources and being thoughtful.
+On a collective basis this sees groups within the community cooperating and supporting each other, sharing resources, expertise, and equipment.
+Individually, people look out for each other, sharing resources and being cooperative.

 Since then we have put several projects into action, with others planned, all to help the communities to thrive through transition,